 Although anodizing aluminum creates a very hard surface, you can actually damage it if you use a harsh cleaner on it.
 Here are a few best practices we recommend for cleaning the exterior of the case (that has a Type II Anodization finish)...

 - Pick A Neutral Cleaner:

 The best cleaners for anodized aluminum are close to neutral (in the pH range of six to eight) as opposed to anything too acidic or too alkaline.
-We've found that dishwashing soap and/ or Bar Keepers Friend are both great choices.
+We've found that dishwashing soap and/ or Bar Keepers Friend (in conjunction with Magic Erasers) are both great choices.

 - Test The Cleaner: